Dutch municipalities equip more Boa officers with bodycams due to increasing aggression

-According to the chairman of the Dutch Boa Bond Ruud Kuin, the violence against BOA officers has increased by a whopping 20 percent.
+According to the chairman of the Dutch BOA Bond Ruud Kuin, the violence against local law enforcement officers has increased by a whopping 20 percent.
 In an interview on the Security Management website, he explains that the number of incidents due to violence has risen from 400 to 600 in 5 years.
-Earlier this year, trade union BOA ACP explained that BOA officers saw the number of violent incidents increase by 90% and that 51% has experienced a violent incident since the start of the COVID-19 pandemic.
+Earlier this year, trade union Boa ACP explained that Boa officers saw the number of violent incidents increase by 90% and that 51% has experienced a violent incident since the start of the COVID-19 pandemic.

 Bodycams become standard equipment

-BOA bond chairman Kuin and trade unions have been arguing for the expansion of the (defense) resources of BOA officers for some time now.
-Opinions are strongly divided about equipping BOAs with pepper spray and batons.
+BOA bond chairman Kuin and trade unions have been arguing for the expansion of the (defense) resources of local law enforcement officers for some time now.
+Opinions are strongly divided about equipping Boas with pepper spray and batons.
 There are, however, a number of regional experiments.
-Municipalities are currently equipping their BOAs en masse with bodycams.
+Municipalities are currently equipping their local law enforcement officers with bodycams.

 Bodycams prevent unwanted behaviour